elsampsa/skeleton-cpp/README.md

 (there is a file ".nojekyll" at the docs/ folder.
 Don't touch it - required for the pages to work)

+Now you can see them at "https://username.github.io/your_project_name", see [here](https://elsampsa.github.io/skeleton-cpp).

 ## Create a debian package

 at $BUILD, run "make package"